wheelybird/luminary/README.md

-# LDAP User Manager
+# Luminary

+> **Note:** This project was previously known as **ldap-user-manager**.
+If you're looking for the ldap-user-manager project, you're in the right place - it's now called Luminary!

 A web-based interface for managing LDAP user accounts and groups, with self-service password management and multi-factor authentication support.

 ## Overview

-LDAP User Manager is a web application designed to simplify LDAP directory management through an intuitive web interface.
+Luminary is a web application designed to simplify LDAP directory management through an intuitive web interface.
 It's built to work seamlessly with OpenLDAP and runs as a Docker container, making it easy to deploy alongside LDAP servers like [osixia/openldap](https://hub.docker.com/r/osixia/openldap/).

 This project complements [openvpn-server-ldap-otp](https://github.com/wheelybird/openvpn-server-ldap-otp) by providing a user-friendly way for administrators to manage accounts and for users to self-enrol in multi-factor authentication.